 The National Summer Transportation Institute is coming back to Portland State in 2017.

 This free two-week day camp offers high school girls a foundation in the transportation industry and a chance to strengthen their STEM skills.
 Students will be introduced to a strong network of women working in transportation in the Portland metropolitan region, helping them to build their leadership skills, strengthen their college applications and envision a possible future for themselves working in transportation.
 The first Summer Transportation Institute at Portland State took place in the summer of 2016, and the program is being offered again this year.
 Read more...

-Chicas Summer Camp
+Workshop at Chicas Summer Camp

 When: July 27, 2017

 Chicas Youth Development Program (Chicas) is a year round program; every summer, Chicas provides three scholastic camps.
 These camps engage Latina youth in workshops and group discussions.
 Chicas is hosting a transportation-focused summer camp for elementary, middle school and high school students in summer 2017.
 These camps provide a space for youth to explore and discover different forms of education to further their goals and motivation of higher education in the summer.
 The Scholastic Camps highlight three main topics and their importance and relevance to a youth’s development.
 Each week is dedicated to a topic; the topics are the following: Science, Technology, Engineering and Mathematics (STEM), Healthy Lifestyles and Express Yourself: Art, Culture and Dance.
 For three weeks, students have the opportunity to experience and participate in physical and intellectual challenging activities.
 These camps introduce them to new and rewarding experiences while providing them with supportive and caring relationships.
 TREC will provide a one-day workshop for the 2017 summer camp on Thursday, July 27.
 Workshops are delivered three times to different age groups.

 Outline of TREC workshop